 Dispersal

 The dispersal ecology of Eryngium maritimum has not been studied in detail.
 One main means of dispersal is by wind (Eberle 1979; Avižienė, Pakalnis & Senzikaite 2008).
 This requires the fruits to stay attached for a relatively long time on the flower head (Hegi 1975).
 At the end of the growing period the stems become brittle and break off easily (Curle, Stabbetorp & Nordal 2007).
 The dry plants as a whole may roll along the beach and other open areas, as a ‘tumbleweed’ (Curle, Stabbetorp & Nordal 2007), similarly to Cakile maritima.
 Seed dispersal may take place by sea (‘thalassochory’; Rappé 1996; 1997), and so it seems possible that long-distance dispersal occurs along the coast or between islands.
-Bouyancy of he fruits of E. maritimum in seawater is aided by their hooked bristles, soft inner wall with oil-bodies (Stace 2010) and long dry persistent sepals (Fig. 4e; Calviño, Martínez & Downie 2008).
+Bouyancy of the fruits of E. maritimum in seawater is aided by their hooked bristles, soft inner wall with oil-bodies (Stace 2010) and long dry persistent sepals (Fig. 4e; Calviño, Martínez & Downie 2008).
 The ability to float lasts up to 14 days (Curle, Stabbetorp & Nordal 2007), with the mean floating period being between 2 and 4 days (Praeger 1913; Ridley 1930).
 Cold-treated fruits sank earlier than fruits without cold treatment (Curle, Stabbetorp & Nordal 2007).

 The generally poor buoyancy meants that long-distance dispersal in the sea is more limited than would be expected from its distribution range; the fragmented distribution of the species suggests that short-distance dispersal dominates, and that long-distance dispersal is probably unusual (Curle, Stabbetorp & Nordal 2007).
 Nevertheless, the geographic distribution of genetic lines indicates that, sea dispersal is the major means of long distance dispersal (Weising & Freitag 2007).